aveeva-devops/kubernetes/docs/Manage_Deployments.md

         - containerPort: 8080
 ```

 Once file is created.
-Deploy application and expose it publicly using service (its part of yaml file)
+Deploy application and expose it publicly using service given below.
+Read more about service in later part of this chapter.

 ```
-kubectl apply -f helloworld.yaml
+kubectl apply -f helloworld_service.yaml
 ```

 Service Yaml: